-The following Basin Plan Amendment language, shown below, is intended to be placed in Chapter 4 of the Basin Plan, after the "Action Plan for Storm Water Discharges," and before the "Policy on Disposal of Solid Wastes," upon adoption of the Amendment.
+The following Basin Plan Amendment language, shown in double underline and strikeout below, is intended to be placed in Chapter 4 of the Basin Plan, after the "Action Plan for Storm Water Discharges," and before the "Policy on Disposal of Solid Wastes," upon adoption of the Amendment.

 Staff proposes retaining the section of the existing On-site Policy entitled "Region-Specific Management Responsibilities" (see page 4-12.00).
-This language is not new language; it is being retained for application regionwide.
+Although this language is underlined it is not new language, it is being retained for application regionwide.
 These existing requirements are also proposed to be retained for application in the Russian River Watershed as indicated on page 4-22.00.